mohammedterryjack/quran/README.md

 - ✅ search by string,
 - dropdown for chapter (quran and bible)
 - dropdown for verse (quran and bible)
-- host backend on heroku
+- ✅host backend on heroku
-- reduce memory somehow
+- ✅reduce memory somehow

 ### Frontend (css/html/js)
 - implement mock design frontend